deroverda/audio_analysis/README.md

 # audio_analysis
 a python script to analyze all flacs within a folder such as sample rate, bit, true peak lvl, loudness range, file integrity etc.

+EDIT: just created an .exe file. check latest release

 here's an example of what the script shows when running it in a folder with 3.flacs:

 ``` type: audioinfo
 version: 1